Indian Association of Amusement Parks and Industries

-Indian Association of Amusement Parks and Industries (IAAPI) is an apex body representing the interests of Amusement Parks, Theme Parks, Water Parks and Indoor Amusement Centres in India.
-IAAPI is a non-government, not-for-profit, industry-led and industry-managed organization, playing a proactive role in development of this sector.
-Founded in 1999, IAAPI is India's premier business association having more than 461 members from the private sectors including small and medium enterprises consisting of park operators and equipment manufacturers.
-IAAPI is also recognized and affiliated by various international trade bodies operating in the amusement sector.
+The Indian Association of Amusement Parks and Industries (IAAPI) is an apex body representing the interests of amusement parks, theme parks, water parks and indoor amusement centers in India.
+IAAPI is a non-government, not-for-profit, industry-led and industry-managed organization, playing a proactive role in the development of this sector.
+Founded in 1999, IAAPI is India's premier business association having over 600 members from private sectors including small and medium enterprises consisting of park operators and equipment manufacturers.
+IAAPI is recognized and affiliated with various international trade bodies operating in the amusement sector.

 IAAPI represents location-based entertainment facilities, including amusement and theme parks, snow parks, indoor amusement centers, arcades, museums, water parks, aquariums, science centers, zoos, bowling alleys and resorts.
 It also represents industry equipment manufacturers, distributors, operators, industry suppliers, and service providers.
-IAAPI has its head office in Mumbai and has four regional chapter and sector relevant committees headed by industry leaders.
-IAAPI serves as a reference point for Indian amusement sector.
+IAAPI's head office is in Mumbai and it has four regional chapters and sector-relevant committees lead by industry leaders.
+IAAPI serves as a reference point for the Indian amusement sector.

+Mission and objectives

+The mission of IAAPI is to create a conducive environment for the sustainable growth of the amusement industry in India.
+The association aims to achieve this through:

+Advocacy: Representing the interests of its members and the industry at large by engaging with regulatory bodies and government agencies.

+Education: Promoting knowledge-sharing and continuous learning through workshops, seminars, and conferences to enhance industry expertise.

+Safety Standards: Advocating and upholding the highest safety standards to ensure the well-being of visitors to amusement facilities.

+Networking: Providing a platform for industry professionals to network, collaborate, and share insights for mutual benefit.

+Membership

+IAAPI boasts a diverse membership base comprising amusement facility owners, suppliers, manufacturers, and other stakeholders.
+The association's strength lies in its collective approach to addressing industry challenges and driving positive change.

+Mascot

+On 21st August 2025 at AMTP Hyderabad, IAAPI unveiled its mascot Gaja in a spectacular launch that stunned the audience.
+Gaja stands as a symbol of creativity, inclusivity, and ambition — signaling that India’s amusement industry is ready to move beyond rides into stories, icons, and experiences.
+A bold new chapter toward IP-driven theme parks has begun.

+Rebranding

+On 19 January 2024, as it celebrated its 25th anniversary, IAAPI underwent a rebranding and unveiled a fresh new logo and color scheme.
+The focus was on reflecting the industry's evolution and embracing upcoming technologies, all while maintaining the existing ethos.